Jeholosaurus

-Jeholosaurus is a genus of neornithischian dinosaur from the Early Cretaceous Period.
-It is thought to have been a herbivorous small ornithopod.
+Jeholosaurus is a genus of small neornithischian dinosaur from the Early Cretaceous-aged Yixian Formation of what is now China.

 History of discovery

 The first two Jeholosaurus specimens were found in 2000 at Lujiatun near Beipiao City, Liaoning Province, China, and named and described the same year by Xu Xing, Wang Xioalin and You Hailu.
 The type and only known species is Jeholosaurus shangyuanensis.
 The generic name Jeholosaurus means "lizard from Jehol"; Jehol is the name of a historical province situated in western Liaoning and northern Hebei.
 The specific name refers to the geographical area of Shangyuan where the fossil site is located.

 The type specimen of Jeholosaurus, on which the genus is based, is IVPP V 12529.
-It was found in a layer of the early Yixian Formation, dating from the early Aptian, about 126-125 million years old.
-The layers consist of fluvial sandstone interspersed with tuff and it is thought that an enormous volcanic eruption occurred burying everything within a fifty to sixty mile radius.
+It was found in a layer of the early Yixian Formation, dating from the Barremian, about 126-124 million years old.
+The layers consist of fluvial sandstone interspersed with tuff and it is thought that an enormous volcanic eruption occurred burying everything within a fifty to sixty-mile radius.
 The holotype contains a compressed skull and a partial postcranial skeleton.
 The second specimen, IVPP V 12530, was referred to the species.
 It consists of a better preserved, perhaps smaller, skull and some neck vertebrae.
 Both specimens represent juvenile or at least subadult individuals.
+In 2009, 4 new well-preserved specimens were referred to Jeholosaurus: IVPP V15716, a partial skull; IVPP V15717, a complete skull; IVPP V15718, a complete skull; IVPP V15719, a partial skeleton.
+These specimens also have features of immaturity.

 Description

 Size

 Jeholosaurus was a small bipedal herbivore.
-Because the specimens are juvenile it is hard to ascertain the adult size.
+Because the specimens are juvenile, it is hard to ascertain the adult size.
 The holotype is 71.1 cm long with a 35.6 cm long tail, nearly half the length of the complete animal.
 The length of the skull is 6.3 cm and the lower jaws of the mandible are 5.9 cm each.
 The forelimbs are 25.4 cm long and the hindlimbs are 33 cm.
 The femur is 9 cm long and the tibia is 10.7 cm.